Finding a Suitable Corporate Secretarial Firm in Singapore

 Some companies may not see the need to engage a corporate secretarial firm for a company secretary, choosing instead to “DIY”.
 There is no stipulation from ACRA that a corporate secretarial firm must be engaged to carry out corporate secretarial services for your company.
 This means that “DIY” secretaries are merely members of the company who are qualified and take on the roles of a company secretary.
 Whether “DIY” secretaries are suitable largely depends on whether you are a public or private company.

-For company secretaries of public companies, you have to be a registered filing agent or qualified individual on ACRA, as per section 171(1AA) of the Companies Act.
+For company secretaries of public companies, you have to be a registered filing agent or registered qualified individual (such as a lawyer) on ACRA, as per section 171(1AA) of the Companies Act.
 This comes with its own set of requirements and requires you to submit an application on ACRA to be a registered agent or qualified individual.

 This means that public companies cannot merely appoint anyone to be their company secretary.
 While it is still technically possible for public companies to go without appointing a corporate secretarial firm, they have to ensure that these individuals are qualified as per the above qualifications.